Why Losing My Job Was A Blessing In Disguise

 I ditched a lot of jobs to pursue my passion and failed countless times.

 People looked down upon my way of thinking and some even thought I was just being lazy.
 What they don’t know is that I love to work, I really do.
 What I don’t like is wasting my time and I believe that working for jobs that I didn’t like is just a complete waste of time and effort.
 But after several attempts of pursuing my passion and looking for a Marketing job, I realized that maybe they were right.
 Besides, I needed a full-time job that would help me and Kelly (who was then my fiance) pay for our wedding.
 So I did what others told me.
-I got a job doing sales.
+I got a job at a call center.
 I made everyone happy-- everyone but me.
 I made myself believe that was my calling.
 That maybe someday, I’d learn to love it.

 I was jobless on Christmas Day and it was a rough time.